-- Your final 20 case records signed by the relevant supervisors. - Reflective learning statement based on the records you are submitting and improvements you have made to your dispensing skills since Stage 1. - 1600 logged hours and dispensing task sheets. - · Stage 3 Final Declaration signed by your PEL.
+- Your final 20 case records signed by the relevant supervisors. - Reflective learning statement based on the records you are submitting and improvements you have made to your dispensing skills since Stage 1. - 1600 logged hours and dispensing task sheets. - Evidence of CPD completion. - · Stage 3 Final Declaration signed by your PEL.